-The RA, OCSP responder or Subscriber shall protect activation data from disclosure or compromise.
+The RA, OCSP responder, Timestamping or Subscriber protect activation data from disclosure or compromise.
 If written down, it shall be secured at the level of the data that the associated cryptographic device is used to protect and shall not be stored with the cryptographic device.